-The following procedure will be used to recover absences at Miami High School: A student can recover up to 5 (five) absences per semester by attending one Saturday session for each absence.
-Students needing to schedule Saturday sessions will meet with the administration or an administrative designee.
-It is the student's responsibility to have each of his or her teachers assign make-up work to be completed during the assigned Saturday session.
-A reminder notice during the week of the assigned Saturday session will be issued to students.
+The following procedure will be used to recover absences at Miami Junior High School: A student can recover up to 5 (five) absences per semester by attending one Saturday Session for each absence.
+Students needing to schedule Saturday Sessions will meet with Administration or Administration designee.
+It is the student's responsibility to have each of his or her teachers assign make-up work to be completed during the assigned Saturday Session.
+A reminder notice during the week of the assigned Saturday Session will be issued to students.